archivesunleashed/archivesunleashed.org/content/aut/index.md

 .map(r => r.getUrl)
 .saveAsTextFile("/path/to/export/directory/")
 ```

-### Using Spark Notebook to See Top-Level Domains
+### List of Top-Level Domains

-In the Spark Notebook, the following command will generate an interactive visualization.

-You'll be ready to run this then.
+You may just want to see the domains within an item.
+The script below shows the top ten domains within a given file or set of files.

 ```scala
 import io.archivesunleashed.spark.matchbox._